-Recipe for Strong Bones: Salmon Head Stock
+Salmon Head Fish Stock

 Tara Carpenter, NC.

-As many of my readers know, I love preserving the art of making traditional foods like milk kefir, cod liver oil, unsalted kraut, marrow, and liver.
-These are the foods I like to give my attention to and talk about.
-The foods gracing my kitchen with the hope of normalizing them for my own children who will one day give to their children; my grandchildren.
-This looking ahead propels me to the fish market for a pair of wild salmon heads.
+As my readers know, I love traditional foods like milk kefir, cod liver oil, unsalted kraut, marrow, and liver.
+These are the foods I give my attention to and talk about.
+The foods gracing my kitchen with hope of normalizing them for my children who will one day give to my grandchildren 🙂 This looking ahead propelled me to the fish market for a pair of wild salmon heads.
+On making the stock, I am surprised the smell is pleasant and the stock savory as chicken stock with a delicacy all its own.
+Very easy to make …. two hours start to finish.

 Fish Head Stock